Are you looking to build and install DIY solar heating systems yourself?

-Using Recycled Parts Can Lower Solar panel Cost
+Using Recycled Parts Can Lower Solar Panel Cost

-Before you start collecting necessary parts from our list for solar thermal panel, let`s not forget how important is to solve any thermal leakage and insulation problems in your home.
-It can really make a difference because with proper insulation you will be able to heat your home with less energy and with much smaller solar panel.
+Before you start collecting parts for homemade solar panels, do not forget the importance of solving any thermal leakage and insulation problems in your home.
+With proper insulation, you will be able to heat your home with less energy, thus with a much smaller solar panel.

-DIY Solar panels technical specs:
+Solar install kit technical specs:

 |No. of cans:||225pcs|

-Differential thermostat (snap disc) controls the fan.
+Differential thermostat (snap disc - temperature circuit breakers) controls the fan.
 You can get it from almost any electronic component store.
-The thermostat has two sensors:

 Homemade Solar Panel Test Drive

-When it's sunny, solar collector produces heat, but it is necessary to use it instantly.
-If the sun does not shine, it is necessary to block the solar collector air supply, otherwise, the room will begin to cool off.
+When it's sunny, a solar furnace produces heat, but it is necessary to use it instantly.
+If the sun does not shine, it is required to block the solar furnace air supply; otherwise, the room will begin to cool off.
 You can solve this by installing a shut-off valve, which reduces unnecessary heat loss.

-Depending on the construction and material quality, one square meter of solar heating system can supply solar energy for 10 - 15 m² of your living space.
-In other words, 2x1m solar panels (2 square meters covered with pop cans) can heat up to 30m² (square meters) of your home.
+Depending on the construction and material quality, one square meter solar furnace can supply solar energy for 10 - 15 m² (107 - 160 ft²) of your living space.
+In other words, 2x1m solar panels (21 square feet covered with pop cans) can heat up to 30m² (30 square meters or 320 ft²) of your home.